Freedom and Unity: The Struggle for Independence on the Vermont Frontier

 In the summer of 2021, 72 educators will have the chance to immerse themselves in Vermont’s unique Revolutionary War history while gaining hands-on experience in the benefits of place-based education.

-This workshop will feature an integrated program of place-based and participatory learning activities related to the events and personalities of the American Revolution at seven partnering historic sites in Vermont’s Champlain Valley:
+This remote, online workshop will feature an integrated program of place-based and participatory learning activities related to the events and personalities of the American Revolution at seven partnering historic sites in Vermont’s Champlain Valley:

 Workshop Experience & Benefits

-Workshop participants will follow a route, on land and water, from a yeoman Vermonter’s 18th century homestead to war, and back again.
+Workshop participants will “virtually” follow a route, on land and water, from a yeoman Vermonter’s 18th century homestead to war, and back again.
 Along the way, they will encounter the landscapes, artifacts, sites, and primary sources that allow students to engage with the multiple stories and competing worldviews of frontier Vermont—and to relate them to the persisting tensions between rural and urban communities across contemporary America.

 Using the backdrop of the area’s Revolutionary War Sites, teachers from a range of disciplines and grade levels (although focused primarily on grades 6-12) will delve deeply into place-based education.
-While on board the life-sized replica of Benedict Arnold’s USS Philadelphia gunboat and exploring the nation’s best-preserved Revolutionary War archaeological site at Mount Independence, teachers will learn firsthand the potential of place-based education at historic sites: to provide personally resonant experiences that serve as a foundation for understanding contemporary issues of regional, national, or global importance.
+This workshop will use interactive, web-based technology to enable participants to immerse themselves in the sites and material culture of Revolutionary Vermont.
+From the life-sized replica of Benedict Arnold’s USS Philadelphia gunboat to the nation’s best-preserved Revolutionary War archaeological site at Mount Independence, teachers will learn firsthand the potential of place-based education at historic sites: to provide personally resonant experiences that serve as a foundation for understanding contemporary issues of regional, national, or global importance.

 Additionally, participants will discover practical assignments and lesson plans for use in their own classrooms.
-During the week, participants will use the Vermont sites as a lens, looking back at their own schools and home areas to find the undiscovered gems in their own local histories.
+During the week, participants will use the Vermont historic sites and characters as a lens, looking back at their own schools and home areas to find the undiscovered gems in their own local histories.

 Workshop participants will be eligible for continuing education units and may optionally take the workshop for 3 graduate credits (offered through Castleton University for $375).
 Download the course syllabus here.

 Workshop Dates & Location

-Two workshop sessions will be offered during Summer 2020 (for 36 teachers each):
+Two workshop sessions will be offered ONLINE during Summer 2021 (for 36 teachers each):

 - Workshop Session 1: July 12 – 16, 2021